TomtoGod/chaspam/README.md

 # chaspam
-chaspam is a chat spamming utility crafted in python
+chaspam is a chat spamming utility crafted in python, to get back at people spamming you.

 ## Prerequisites
 * Python 3.9+